 Since we became a publicly traded company in May 2011, our common stock has traded on the OTCQB at a price of less than \$5.00 per share.
-The SEC has adopted regulations which generally define a "penny stock," as an equity security that has a market price of less than \$5.00 per share and, therefore, may be considered a "penny stock," brokers and dealers effecting transactions in our common stock not must disclose certain information concerning the transaction, obtain a written agreement from the purchaser and determine that the purchaser is reasonably suitable to purchase the securities.
+The Securities and Exchange Commission (SEC) has adopted regulations which generally define a "penny stock" as an equity security that has a market price of less than \$5.00 per share, subject to specific exemptions.
+To the extent that the market price of our common stock is less than \$5.00 per share and, therefore, may be considered a "penny stock," brokers and dealers effecting transactions in our common stock must disclose certain information concerning the transaction, obtain a written agreement from the purchaser and determine that the purchaser is reasonably suitable to purchase the securities.
 These rules may restrict the ability of brokers or dealers to sell our common stock and may affect your ability to sell shares of our common stock.
 In addition, as long as our common stock remains quoted only on the OTCQB, investors may find it difficult to obtain accurate quotations of the stock, and may find few buyers to purchase such stock and few market makers to support its price.